Control 2.5: Testing, Validation, and Quality Assurance

 License Requirements

-- Microsoft Copilot Studio — required for in-product Test Pane and Agent Evaluation capabilities.
+- Copilot Studio — required for in-product Test Pane and Agent Evaluation capabilities.

 - Microsoft 365 Copilot — required for declarative-agent and Microsoft 365 extensibility test scenarios.